 - Review the general admission requirements for Health Sciences programs in the Admissions section of this catalog.

-- Complete the Radiography Prerequisite for Admission with a minimum grade of “C”
+- Complete the Radiography Prerequisites for Admission with a minimum grade of “C”.

 The identified courses in the program curriculum include all courses that are required for the Radiography A.S. degree.
 A minimum grade of C must be achieved in all courses in the program curriculum, including the prerequisite course required for admission.

 The courses in the curriculum are progressive in nature, with one course building on the preceding course.
 Because of this progressive relationship, all courses in a term must be completed with a minimum grade C in order to continue to the next term.
 If a student achieves less than a C or withdraws from any course that is required for the Radiography A.S. degree, the student will not be allowed to continue in the program.

 Students are strongly encouraged to consult their campus based Allied Health Program Advisor for assistance in determining the best education plan for their career goals.